Align CustomersDot Orders with Zuora Orders

 Keeping data in sync with Zuora

 This existing callout would not be sufficient to cover all changes to a Zuora Subscription though.
 In particular, changes to custom fields may not be captured by these existing callouts.
-We will need to create custom events and callouts for any custom field cached in CustomersDot for any of these resources to ensure CDot is in sync with Zuora.
-This should only affect Zuora::Local::Subscription though as no custom fields are used by CustomersDot on any of the other proposed cached resources at this time.
+We will need to create custom events and callouts for any custom field in the Zuora subscriptions local copy in CustomersDot for any of these resources to ensure CDot is in sync with Zuora.
+This should only affect Zuora::Local::Subscription though as no custom fields are used by CustomersDot on any of the other proposed local resources at this time.

 Read only models

 Given the data stored in these new models are a copy of Zuora data, it will important to ensure these models are modified within the appropriate context, not throughout the application.
-We want a clear separation when a cached model can be in “write” mode versus “read-only” mode.
-This separation helps avoid writing to a cached model inappropriately or mistakenly.
+We want a clear separation when a local copy of a resource can be in “write” mode versus “read-only” mode.
+This separation helps avoid writing to the local copy of a resource inappropriately or mistakenly.
 We considered different options as part of this Spike issue.

 We aligned on creating a concern, ReadOnlyRecord, that will prevent a save when included in an ActiveRecord model.